Experimenting, Prototyping, Inventing and Creating

 1) Join the challenge

-Access your EPIC Challenge toolkit through the link we'll send in your welcome email.
-Use the student journal to guide kids through the research design process as they bring their inventions to life.
+After you register, we'll send you a toolkit with everything you need to guide kids through the research and design process as they bring their inventions to life.

-Students can share their invention with family and friends and seek "funding" for their idea in the form of donations to their personal fundraising page to support the kids of St. Jude.
+Students can share their inventions with family and friends and seek "funding" for their idea by asking for donations to support the kids of St. Jude.